 An audio CD is also included to listen to while the game is being played.
 This is vital to add atmosphere to Atmosfear as the game itself doesn't have music.
 None at all.
 So, if you're unlucky enough to be missing everything bar the game CD, you're screwed out of 90% of what makes this game fun with friends.

 Luckily modern technology is such that if you want an "ultimate playthrough", it's easy enough to set up, even if you have only the digital version.
 Here's what I recommend:

 1) Install the game itself on a laptop - the larger the screen the better.
 Place it on a centralised table so all of you can see.
 If you're able to hook the laptop to a TV do that instead.

 2) Play the included audio CD (in MP3 format) from your favourite device and include surround sound if possible.
-Failing that, just play the file on your laptop in any media player before you run the game.
+Failing that, just play the files on your laptop using your preferred media player before you run the game.

 3) View the character cards (in PDF format) on your smartphone or tablet, with your calculator app also open to record your power points.
 Make sure your opponents can't see what you have!

 4) If you have the original PC game, place the large poster-sized map on the floor to use as a game board.
 You can also print the PDF file over several pages if you're so inclined.
 Use the player pieces from the board game (or other random pieces) to move along this makeshift board.
 This will be a top-down representation of what you see on-screen so make sure you know where you moved to.
 This isn't necessary, but I think it adds to the experience.